Replace Power Steering Hoses on C2 C3 Corvette

 The extend and retract hoses to the steering cylinder can be tricky to install, since they are slightly angled.
 Do not use a wrench to tighten these until you start them by hand.

-After the new hoses are installed, wipe down any drips and look for leaks.
-Remove the drain pan and put some old cardboard under the car.
+After the new hoses are installed and tightened, wipe down any drips and look for leaks.
+Remove the drain pan and put some old cardboard under the car as a precaution for any residual drips.

 Fill the P/S pump with quality power steering fluid.